The following definitions and abbreviations, those found in WAC 388-500-0005

 (7) Capital-related costs of related organizations that provide services to the hospital.

-is the official name for commission on accreditation of rehabilitation facilities.
+"CARF" is the official name for commission on accreditation of rehabilitation facilities.
 CARF is an international, independent, nonprofit accreditor of human service providers and networks in the areas of aging services, behavioral health, child and youth services, employment and community services, and medical rehabilitation.
-"Case mix"

 see chapter 70.170

-means an alcohol or drug addiction; or dependence on alcohol and one or more other psychoactive chemicals.
+"Chemical dependency" means an alcohol or drug addiction; or dependence on alcohol and one or more other psychoactive chemicals.

-means a person who receives or is eligible to receive services through department of social and health services (DSHS) programs.
+"Client" means a person who receives or is eligible to receive services through department of social and health services (DSHS) programs.

-means of, relating to, or caused by a disease other than the principal disease.
+"Comorbidity" means of, relating to, or caused by a disease other than the principal disease.

-means for dates of admission before July 1, 2007, a licensed hospital located in a selective contracting area, which is awarded a contract to participate in the department's hospital selective contracting program.
+"Contract hospital-selective contracting" means for dates of admission before July 1, 2007, a licensed hospital located in a selective contracting area, which is awarded a contract to participate in the department's hospital selective contracting program.
 The department's hospital selective contracting program no longer exists for admissions on and after July 1, 2007.

 "Contract hospital" means a hospital contracted by the department to provide specific services.

 "Contractual adjustment" means the difference between the amount billed at established charges for the services provided and the amount received or due from a third-party payer under a contract agreement.
 A contractual adjustment is similar to a trade discount.

 "Cost proxy" means an average ratio of costs to charges for ancillary charges or per diem for accommodation cost centers used to determine a hospital's cost for the services where the hospital has medicaid claim charges for the services, but does not report costs in corresponding centers in its medicare cost report.

 means a hospital established under the provisions of chapter 36.62

-means billed charges submitted to the department on a claim by the provider, less the noncovered charges indicated on the claim.
+"Covered charges" means billed charges submitted to the department on a claim by the provider, less the noncovered charges indicated on the claim.

 see "hospital covered service" and WAC 388-501-0060

-means the additional amount paid to a disproportionate share hospital for inpatient claims with dates of admission before August 1, 2007, for a client five years old or younger who has a prolonged inpatient stay which exceeds the day outlier threshold but whose covered charges for care fall short of the high cost outlier threshold.
+"Day outlier payment" means the additional amount paid to a disproportionate share hospital for inpatient claims with dates of admission before August 1, 2007, for a client five years old or younger who has a prolonged inpatient stay which exceeds the day outlier threshold but whose covered charges for care fall short of the high cost outlier threshold.
 The amount is determined by multiplying the number of days in excess of the day outlier threshold and the administrative day rate.

 "Day outlier threshold" means for inpatient claims with dates of admission before August 1, 2007, the average number of days a client stays in the hospital for an applicable DRG before being discharged, plus twenty days.

 "Deductible" means the amount a beneficiary is responsible for, before medicare starts paying; or the initial specific dollar amount for which the applicant or client is responsible.

 "Detoxification" means treatment provided to persons who are recovering from the effects of acute or chronic intoxication or withdrawal from alcohol or other drugs.

 "Diabetes education program" means a comprehensive, multidisciplinary program of instruction offered by a department of health (DOH)-approved diabetes education provider to diabetic clients on dealing with diabetes.
 This includes instruction on nutrition, foot care, medication and insulin administration, skin care, glucose monitoring, and recognition of signs/symptoms of diabetes with appropriate treatment of problems or complications.

 "Diagnosis code" means a set of numeric or alphanumeric characters assigned by the ICD-9-CM, or successor document, as a shorthand symbol to represent the nature of a disease.

 is a program through which the department gives consideration to hospitals that serve a disproportionate number of low-income patients with special needs by making payment adjustment to eligible hospitals in accordance with legislative direction and established payment methods.
 See 1902 (a)(13)(A)(iv) of the Social Security Act.
 See also WAC 388-550-4900

-means services which are paid through other methodologies than those using inpatient medicaid conversion factors, inpatient state-administered program conversion factors, cost-based conversion factors (CBCF) or negotiated conversion factors (NCF).
+"DRG-exempt services" means services which are paid through other methodologies than those using inpatient medicaid conversion factors, inpatient state-administered program conversion factors, cost-based conversion factors (CBCF) or negotiated conversion factors (NCF).
 Some examples are services paid using a per diem rate, a per case rate, or a ratio of costs-to-charges (RCC) rate.

-means an organized, distinct hospital-based facility available twenty-four hours a day for the provision of unscheduled episodic services to patients who present for immediate medical attention, and is capable of providing emergency services including trauma care.
+"Emergency room" or "emergency facility" or "emergency department" means an organized, distinct hospital-based facility available twenty-four hours a day for the provision of unscheduled episodic services to patients who present for immediate medical attention, and is capable of providing emergency services including trauma care.